Plan Your Visit to the Archives

 - Offsite request (any size paper): $0.50 per page, minimum charge $5.00

 - For large orders, an additional fee of: $5.00 per every 50 pages over the first 100 pages will be charged

 - Scans can be emailed free of cost provided they are less than 10 MB, or uploaded to Google Drive for transfer

 - Patron may also provide their own CD, DVD or USB Drive to transfer scanned images

 Audio & Video

 In most cases, a/v materials will need to be outsourced to a third party vendor for duplication.
 Check with the Archivist for availability and pricing.

 We take payments of cash or check.

 Permission to examine or to photocopy materials does not constitute permission to publish.
 Permission to publish must be secured prior to publication.
-Permission to publish images taken from materials in the Archives must be obtained from the Archivist.
-A fee may be charged for commercial use of records.
+Please contact the Archivist to obtain permission to publish (A copy of our Permission to Publish form can be found at this link).
+Additional fees may apply.